Connect with others who understand.

 Before using Prid or other home remedies for HS, check with your doctor or dermatologist.

 The thick ointment can be difficult to apply.
-Here’s a tip shared by a myHSteam member: “After a warm compress or shower, I use Prid.
+One myHSteam member recommended: “After a warm compress or shower, I use Prid.
 Apply enough to cover the center gently, as the skin warmth will help it melt and spread it.”

 One member noted, “Prid works, but it’s messy.”
 Another added, “It will stain clothes, too.
 So even if you cover it, some leaks out.
 Wear your trash clothes when using that stuff.”